Telling the difference between the different types of solar panels isn’t as difficult as you think.

 In terms of appearance, the squares and angles of the polycrystalline panel are uncut.

-The solar panels here also have a blue speckled look because of the high percentage of crystal per cell and the light it gives off when the sun shines on them.
+The solar panels here also have a blue-speckled look because of the high percentage of crystal per cell and the light they give off when the sun shines on them.

 The back frames and frames come in silver shades but could also come in different variations.